JustAP1ayer/SALFINUILIB/README.md

 end,DefaultValue,isFloat) --isFloat is boolean

 -- Creating Dropdowns
-local Dropdown = Folder.Dropdown("Placeholder for dropdown", false) Dropdown.Choice("text", function()
+local Dropdown = Folder.Dropdown("Placeholder for dropdown", false) -- the boolean is used to choose multiple choices or not Dropdown.Choice("text", function()
 -- Put a Choice Here
 -- code